Skip to content

 ges scan

-Notice how the Gitleaks result changes from [NOT AVAILABLE] to [PASS] or [FAIL].
+Notice how the Gitleaks result changes from N/A to PASS or FAIL.

 Exercise: Compare audit vs scan